Duck legs with quince cabbage and mashed potatoes

 - For a zesty, savory taste, flavor your mashed potatoes with some mustard — start out by mixing in a small amount, and add more according to taste.
 You won’t be disappointed.

-- Use sour cream or yogurt instead of hot milk and butter (amount necessary varies according to the desired consistency).
+- Use sour cream or yogurt instead of hot milk and butter (amounts necessary varies according to the desired consistency).
 Instead of nutmeg, spice it up with garlic.

 Serve the legs alongside the steamed cabbage and the mashed potatoes, and enjoy.